trtd56/RFCX/docs/last_solution.md

 ## predict

-In test time, I increase COVER to 256, so I got 14 labels in one 60's file.
+In test time, I increase COVER to 256, so I got 14 windows in one 60 sec recording.
 The prediction is max pooling in each patch.

 I use clipwise_output in training, and I use framewise_output in prediction.
 This approach came from [shinmura0's discussion thread](https://www.kaggle.com/c/rfcx-species-audio-detection/discussion/209684).
 Thank you  shinmura0:)

-## not good work for my model
+## did not work for my model
 - TTA
 - 26 classes (divide song_type)
 - label wright loss